Latest updates added 3 Feb 2023

 “Breathing in long, they know: ‘I am breathing in long’; or breathing out long, they know: 'I am breathing out long.’
 Or breathing in short, they know: ‘I am breathing in short’; or breathing out short, they know: ‘I am breathing out short’.”
 MN10 The Buddha

-Marker 07 arises as a natural progression of continuous awareness of breathing due to the development of samadhi and relaxation of both the body and mind.
-Due to increased clarity and calm you will start to be aware of the length of each breath from its beginning to its middle, to its end.
+Experiential Marker 07 arises as a natural progression of continuous awareness of breathing due to the development of samadhi and letting go of effort in both the body and mind.
+Due to increased clarity and calm you will start to be aware of the whole experience of each breath's length, from its beginning to its middle, to its end.

 I recommend meditating for 40 min 1-2 times daily.